JasperE84/PyFusionSolarDataRelay/README.md

 # Huawei FusionSolar Kiosk to InfluxDB, MQTT, PVOutput and Home Assistant relay
 This is a python project intended to fetch data from the **Huawei FusionSolar** public **kiosk** and relay it to **InfluxDB**/**VictoriaMetrics** and/or **PVOutput.org** and/or **MQTT** and/or **Home Assistant (hass)**.

-Additionally this project can also fetch and relay grid usage data from the Dutch meetdata.nl API provider by **Kenter**.
+Additionally this project can also fetch and relay grid usage data from the Dutch klantportaal.kenter.nu API provider by **Kenter**.

 Credits go to the [Grott project](https://github.com/johanmeijer/grott).
 Many bits of code, structure and ideas are borrowed from there.